pungentee/os_kfkz/Labs/n1/README.md

 ## Main task

+### 2.1 List the steps to deploy an operating system based on a VirtualBox virtual machine.

+VM creation stages:
+1. Check wether CPU virtualisation is enabled in your BIOS/UEFI
+2. Download .ISO image of OS you prefer to install (if needed)
+3. Open VirtualBox application on your machine
+4. Press “Create New” button to create new virtual machine
+5. Following simple GUI configure name of VM, guest OS type, amount of RAM and disk space
+6. Run guest OS

 ### 2.2 32- and 64-bit OSes installation:

 - For 32-bit OS nowadays there are no real hardware limitations (for CISC/RISC CPUs) because every 64-bit CPU has backward compatibility, except full-RISC CPUs.
 But for 64-bit OS will work only with 64-bit CPU.